-Classic Midnite Cult movies were a mini-phenomenon chosen by the public, created only by word of mouth approval.
-Frank Henenlotter’s wild ‘n’ weird ‘separated at birth’ story is a thematic mashup of horror ideas, plunked down in the middle of America’s sleaze capital, 42nd street in the early 1980s.
+Classic Midnite Cult movies were a mini-phenomenon chosen by the public, created by word of mouth approval.
+Frank Henenlotter’s wild ‘n’ weird ‘separated at birth’ story is a thematic mashup of horror ideas plunked down in the middle of America’s sleaze capital, 42nd street in the early 1980s.
 The audience-pleasing telepathic siblings Duane and Belial look fantastic in a new MoMa restoration, and the extras let the flamboyant director recount a great making-of story.
 His first distributor decided to ‘fix’ the movie by removing most of the gore!

 Arrow Video USA